From Society of Ohio Archivists

 I Fall to Pieces: Deconstructing Finding Aids for Catalog Searching

-Presenters: Jennie Thomas and Adam Wead, Rock and Roll Hall of Fame and Museum
+Presenters: Jennie Thomas, Rock and Roll Hall of Fame and Museum; Adam Wead, Pennsylvania State University

 The Rock and Roll Hall of Fame and Museum had a unique opportunity not usually afforded in this day and age: to build a brand new library and archives from the ground up.
 Now in its third year of operation, the Rock Hall's Library and Archives has aimed its archival discovery tools at the cutting edge: identifying relevant individual pieces within a traditional finding aid inventory, without losing the context of these pieces within the collection as a whole.
 Currently, the Library and Archives is aiming to provide this same form of access to its digital materials by integrating traditional archival arrangement and description with the features of an asset manager to ultimately work in conjunction with the Library's discovery interface.
 In this session, the Rock Hall's Head Archivist and Systems and Digital Collections Librarian will explain the decision to build rather than buy such a system, the process and collaborations that have gone into building and tweaking the design, how the design of the system has affected archival processing and reference, and plans for future development.
 See how a small shop did this on their own!